NickBishop97/Solenoid-Pong-Game/PCB-Files/Controller/Readme.md

-This is the Controller PCB we design.
+This is the Controller PCB we designed with the embedded score display.
 These are all the gerber files needed to print the pcb from a fab.